-Try these easy crispy oven baked chicken legs for a quickly prepared weeknight meal.
-Just coat the pieces with seasonings and put them in the oven.
+Try these easy crispy baked chicken drumsticks and thighs for a quickly prepared weeknight meal.
+Just coat the pieces of chicken legs with seasonings and put them in the oven.

 Our freezer is usually stocked full of deer meat, but the weather was unusually mild which resulted in a poor hunting season.
 And, my son has been taking a lot of the meat with him to college to save on his food bill.
 It’s been a long time since I’ve seen the back of our freezer.